Spotify preps to go public with 60M subscribers, outpacing Apple

 Discover Weekly: Spotify’s wildly popular weekly updated personalized playlist has made it the top choice for music fans trying to find new songs and artists to love.
 The playlist reached 40 million users its first year, and Spotify has followed it with Release Radar specifically for new tracks.
 Competitors like Apple and SoundCloud have tried to copy Discover Weekly, but Spotify is entrenching itself as the full-fledged streaming service for taste makers.

 Recruiting Hold-Out Artists: While initially stuck with a bad rap for not giving enough royalties to musicians, the payouts have grown significantly alongside Spotify’s subscriber base.
-The cash, plus the leverage Spotify has built as it becomes a must-have distribution channel if artists want a big hit record, has lured hold-outs like Taylor Swift adopt Spotify.
+The cash, plus the leverage Spotify has built as it becomes a must-have distribution channel if artists want a big hit record, has lured hold-outs like Taylor Swift to adopt Spotify.
 The public debut could strengthen Spotify’s standing in the music industry, and convince both artist and listener holdouts that it’s built to last.

 Google Home + Spotify vs Amazon Alexa: Voice-controlled music is an incredible experience that listeners are buying access to through Amazon and Google’s smart speakers.
 While Amazon Alexa preferences its own Amazon Prime Music service, Spotify is one of the premier partners for Google Home.
 It’s already more popular for dedicated music streaming than fellow partners Pandora and Google Music, and recently Google Home began allowing control of Spotify’s free ad-supported service.
 The partnership with Google Home will become even more important once Apple starts shipping its own HomePod smart speaker.

-The No-IPO Public Offering
+The No-IPO public offering

 Spotify has not spoken publicly about the expected direct listing, but some close to the company believe that it could avoid some of the initial volatility.
 Bankers usually recommend a lower share price for a first-day “pop,” but many companies have trouble maintaining this in the coming weeks.
 This could be a way around that, some theorize.